Hello, my name is Dan Orban and I am excited to run for Minneapolis City Council Ward 9 in the November 4, 2025 election.

 I am not a politician, but I care about this city, and I am called to love everyone in it, especially those I do not agree with.
 I believe each and every one of us has a purpose and a role to play in revitalizing our neighborhood.
 This also includes those of our neighbors on the streets who struggle with addiction, intense poverty, and mental illness.
 It is time we rise above the fatalistic idea that we are merely destined to die.
-Let’s find a reason for all of us to live, work, and play together.
+Let's find a reason for all of us to live, work, and play together.
+Ward 9 has been hit hard in the past few years.
+We are worn out and tired.
+Let's change the narrative for Minneapolis together!

-Let’s encourage the meetings and subcommunities that keep our neighborhoods beautiful and connected.
-Let’s stay motivated in picking up trash.
-Let’s share our resources, buying ice cream for our friends and our enemies.
-Let’s discourage the destruction of good and worthwhile things.
-Let’s fix what was broken and shattered.
-Let’s even ask God together for help.
-The task ahead will be long and difficult.
-The endeavor, however, is well worth the climb, as all great adventures are.
+Let's work together sharing our creative ideas for how to build a strong dynamic community of love for each other.
+As part of our efforts, we should innovate, creating meaningful work with our neighbors to engage everyone's talents.
+Let's encourage the meetings and subcommunities that keep our neighborhoods beautiful and connected.
+Let's stay motivated in picking up trash.
+Let's share our resources, buying ice cream for our friends and our enemies.
+Let's discourage the destruction of good and worthwhile things.
 We can rise to be fearless change agents through hard work, faith, hope, and love.

-Dear community, as a City Council Representative, my duty is towards Ward 9.
-My job as representative is not to push a political party’s agenda or be swayed by lobbyists.
+Dear community, as a City Council Representative, my duty is to meet the needs of Ward 9.
+My job as representative is not to push a political party's agenda or be swayed by lobbyists.
 The job is about hearing from all of you and working together.
 Therefore, feel free to disagree and argue with anything I write here.
 It is okay to disagree with my views.
 I welcome open discussion towards better goals.
 Often there are new ways to solve problems that have not yet been considered.
 I would rather be known as someone who listens more than someone who thinks he knows everything.
 Below are several positions I hold:

 As a resident, these past years have been tough.
 The crime in our neighborhood has become normalized.
 Gunshots and sirens have become part of our nightly prayers.
 Most of us feel powerless to change our situation, and we do not know whom to turn to.
 Let's find ways together to implement a positive shared vision of ourselves and our community.